Lesson 1 of 617% Complete

 5Chapter 5: Nano Lots

-While not universally offered, some beginner-friendly brokers provide an even smaller unit: the Nano Lot.
+Some brokers offer an even smaller unit: the Nano Lot.

 Lot TypeBase Currency UnitsVolume (Lots)Pip Value (USD Pairs)